EmmaVeletic/Data-Analysis-Portfolio/README.md

 In this section, I will outline my data analytics projects, summarizing the tech stack applied to solve the problems.

+Some project

+Code: Analyzing the Factors Contributing to the Success of a Movie.ipynb

+Goal: To determine what factors contribute the most to a movie's success.

+Description: The project focused on analyzing a dataset of movies released between 1980 and 2022.
+The dataset included movie titles, ratings, genres, release dates, budgets, gross earnings, and other relevant information.
+The project involved loading the data, cleaning and preprocessing it, performing exploratory data analysis (EDA), analyzing the correlation between budget and gross earnings, and implemented Pearson’s correlation statistical analysis.

+Skills: data cleaning, data analysis, correlation matrices, hypothesis testing, data visualization.

+Technology: Python, Pandas, Numpy, Seaborn, Matplotlib, SciPy.

+Results: Using Python functions the analysis revealed that votes and budget have the highest correlation with gross earnings, while the company has no significant correlation.

 ## Education
 - University of Split: Bachelor of Information Technology, Sep 2019 - Sep 2023